twosixlabs/acsploit/examples/STAC-textcrunchr_3/Walkthrough.md

 We have our proof of concept, but we still need two things for a successful solution:

-1. We need to pass input that will be shuffled into the ACsploit input by changingSort
+1. We need to pass input that will be shuffled into the ACsploit input order by changingSort
 2. We need to reach a runtime of 300 seconds

-To resolve the first issue, we run the following Jython script to reverse the changingSort function for our input and write the result to a file.
+To resolve the first issue, we run the following Jython script to reverse the changingSort function for our input and write the result to a file:

 ```
 import sys